Part 5 of 12 — THE INVESTOR'S LENS

 Network Effects: Each additional user makes the service more valuable for all users.
 Think Facebook — worthless with ten users, indispensable with three billion.
 Or Visa — more merchants accept it because more consumers use it, and more consumers use it because more merchants accept it.

 Switching Costs: The pain (financial, operational, or psychological) of changing providers.
 Salesforce embeds itself so deeply in sales processes that ripping it out would paralyze revenue operations.
 Adobe's Creative Cloud becomes muscle memory for designers.
-Your doctor uses Epic's healthcare software not because it's pleasant but because switching would mean retraining staff and risking patient data.

 Cost Advantages: Structural advantages that allow consistently lower costs than competitors.
 Walmart's distribution efficiency.
 TSMC's semiconductor fabrication scale.
 These aren't temporary — they're embedded in geography, processes, or scale that took decades to build.